general-labs/Luz-Vision/README.md

 # Luz-Vision
-## A world made with words for those visually impaired or blinds.
+## A world made with words for those visually impaired or blind.

 #### Artificial Intelligence (AI) in Assistive Technology.